 Transportation and economic systems have a reciprocal relationship as transport supply and demand are mutually interdependent.
-For instance, the construction of a highway interchange favors the concentration of commercial and service activities, which will generate additional transport demand, which in turn will favor the location of new activities and a reorganization of the regional spatial structure.
+For instance, the setting of a highway interchange incites the concentration of commercial and service activities, generating additional transport demand, favoring the location of new activities, and reorganizing the regional spatial structure.
 This interdependence can be conceptualized with three major elements:

 - Land use.
 Represents the level of spatial accumulation from which transport demand is derived.
-There is a wide base of spatial economic models estimating transport demand, mainly through the generation and attraction of traffic by different types of land use.
+There is a wide base of spatial economic models estimating transport demand, mainly through the generation and attraction of traffic by different land use types.